borfus/Stack/README.md

 # Stack
-Stack using linked lists that supports generic data.
+Two stack implementations.
+One using a linked list and another that uses a resizing array, both support generic data.
 Written in Java.